benjamhall/solo-project-hiking-gems/README.md

 # Hidden Hiking Gems Solo Project

-Hidden Hiking Gems is a mobile friendly app designed to help hikers find beautiful hidden hiking trails and to a place to rate and keep track of their favorite trails.
+Hidden Hiking Gems is a mobile friendly web app designed to help hikers find beautiful hidden hiking trails and to a place to rate and keep track of their favorite trails.
 ## Screen Shot

 ![Register](/public/images/Register.png)